PaskLab/cardano-docker/Docs/standalone-containers.md

         --mount type=bind,source="$(pwd)"/config,target=/root/node_config \
         --name cardano_cli cardano_cli:latest

-** Remember, you need to create container from the repository containing your `config/` folder.
+** Remember, you need to create your container from the repository containing your `config/` folder.